-B. Employment generation For Rural women
+(B) Employment generation for Rural women

 Sericulture industry can be broadly classified into mulberry cultivation, silkworm rearing, post-cocoon processes and manufacture of rearing appliances.
 The Tables describe the number of working days required for each of the activities in Sericulture during the first year of its establishment under irrigated mulberry, and the share of women in these activities.
 The Tables make it very clear that almost all the activities in Sericulture are carried out by women, except some which are shared along with men.
 However, there are certain jobs like weeding, leaf harvest, rearing of silk worm, silk reeling which are exclusive monopoly of women.
-Thus, about during establishment year in one acre of mulberry garden almost 871 mandays are required, from which participation of women almost 500 mandays which almost account 57 % of total share.
-From second year onwards it was estimated that in one acre of mulberry garden almost 1185 mandays are required, from which participation of women almost 775 mandays, which accounts 64 % of total share.
+Thus, during establishment year in one acre of mulberry garden almost 871 man-days are required, from which participation of women is almost 500 mandays which almost accounts 57 % of the total share.
+From second year onwards it was estimated that in one acre of mulberry garden almost 1185 man-days are required, from which participation of women is almost 775 man-days, which accounts 64 % of the total share.
 Apart from the above activities, the women are also employed in various activities of silkworm egg production

-C. Suitability of Rural women for sericulture activities
+(C) Suitability of Rural women for sericulture activities

-It is stated that in China as early as 2600 B.C., Lei-su, wife of the Emperior Huang-di, is supposed to have taught the people as to how to rear the silkworms, reel silk and to make garments.
+It is stated that in China as early as 2600 B.C., Leisu, wife of the Emperor Huang-di was supposed to have taught the people as to how to rear the silkworms, reel silk and to make garments.
 Further, in the year 2640 B.C. according to the legend, the usefulness of silk was discovered by a Chinese Empress Sailen-Chi.
 Thus, the origin and development of Sericulture is linked to women.
 The sericulture industry fits into the guidelines and principles of the International Council of Women.

-Technique and operations are complicated.
+1. Technique and operations are complicated

-The technology of rearing silkworms, such as the selection of the quality of the leaf and adjustment of the feed dosage during the different cycles of its growth and rest, adjustment of rearing environment, cleaning of rearing beds and rearing room are complicated.
+The technology of rearing silkworms, such as the selection of the quality of the leaf and adjustment of the feed dosage during different cycles of its growth and rest, adjustment of rearing environment, cleaning of rearing beds and rearing room are complicated.
 Silkworms are more delicate and have to be handled delicately with proper care.
 Thus, the entire process of silkworm rearing needs expertise, patience and high skill.
 Women possess the above qualities abundantly and are more suitable.

-Labour is light
+2. Labour is light

 Sericulture operations are complex, but by no means heavy and hard.
-Among varius farm jobs, Sericulture is conducted by the lightest labour.
-In fact, almost 90 percent of the Sericulture activities, except strenuous and hard jobs like land digging, ploughing and carrying heavy loads, women can carry on almost all works in mulberry cultivation, silkworm rearing, silk reeling, weaving, printing, etc. They also share the tasks of weeding, leveling, inter-cultiviation, pruning and irrigation along with men.
-Raising of mulberry nusery, planting and establishment of mulberry also involve more women.
+Among various farm jobs, Sericulture is conducted by the lightest labour.
+In fact, almost 90 percent of the Sericulture activities, except strenuous and hard jobs like land digging, ploughing and carrying heavy loads, women can carry on almost all works in mulberry cultivation, silkworm rearing, silk reeling, weaving, printing, etc. They also share the tasks of weeding, leveling, inter-cultivation, pruning and irrigation along with men.
+Raising of mulberry nursery, planting and establishment of mulberry also involve more women.

-Household activity
+3. Household activity

 Silkworms need proper parental care which is instinctive for women.
-The rearing of silkworms is indoors and the rural women in India spend most of their time inside their house, taking care of household activities.
-As such, women can also take up rearing of silk worms side-by-side.
-The rearing of silkworms does not requrie continuous work and only a few hours of her day, an average of about three to four hourse spread over a dya are sufficient.
-Most of the work can also be doen by elder children and also elder members of the family.
-Hence, time scheduling does not pose any problem for woemn for Sericulture activities, and Sericulture is ideally suitable to the lifestyle and social custims of the rural families.
+The rearing of silkworms is indoor and the rural women in India spend most of their time inside their house taking care of their household activities.
+As such, women can also take up rearing of silk worms' side-by-side.
+The rearing of silkworms does not require continuous work, an average of about three to four hours spread over a day is sufficient.
+Most of the work can also be done by elder children and also the elder members of the family.
+Hence, time scheduling does not pose any problem for women for Sericulture activities, and Sericulture is ideally suitable to the lifestyle and social customs of the rural families.

-Special monopoly of women
+4. Special monopoly of women